 In the meantime, he decided, he would ponder the problem of Sparta’s ineffectual system of governance, along with its more generalized malaise of decadent, dishonorable dysfunction.
 In the years that followed, he wandered far and wide across Greece and its neighboring lands and islands, talking with whoever seemed worth the effort, seeking always after wisdom.
 He studied the details of government and social ordering wherever he went.
 He took a positive example from here, a negative example from there, and began to formulate a political philosophy, endeavoring constantly to separate the efficacious from the inefficient.
 Sometimes his burgeoning wisdom could spring from the most unexpected sources.

 On the island of Crete, for example, he witnessed with surprise and delight a street performance by a humble musician named Thaletas.
 After the performance was over, Lycurgus showered Thaletas with praise.
 “Your songs are exhortations to obedience and concord,” he said.
 “Their very measure and cadence convey order and tranquility.
 Look around at your listeners!
 See how they have renounced their private feuds and animosities in favor of a common admiration of virtue.”
-He was so taken with the music that he begged Thaletas to journey to Sparta and play for the people there; the music would, he thought to himself, help to prepare the people for the new dedication to discipline which he was slowly formulating.
+He was so taken with the music that he begged Thaletas to journey to Sparta and play it for the people there; it would, he thought to himself, help to prepare the people for the new ideology of collective discipline which he was slowly formulating.
 The musician, much flattered, promised to make the trip.

 On the eastern island of Chios, he had another life-changing encounter.
 Here he met a blind poet named Homer, who held the people rapt for hours at a time as he chanted for them meticulously constructed verses which existed only in his head, telling of the exploits of gods and heroes during the Trojan War and its aftermath.
 Lycurgus found Homer’s poetry to be full of lessons about proper martial morality, a vibrant depiction of what had been lost to the Greeks of his own time.
 He spent days sitting at the blind man’s feet in the hot, dusty town square, transcribing the verses as well as he could.
 When he reluctantly moved on, he begged the people of Chios to continue his work for the sake of posterity.